 Program eligibility is based on HUD’s definition of chronic homelessness: (a) lives in a place not meant for human habitation, a safe haven, or in an emergency shelter; AND (b) has been homeless and living in one of these places continuously for at least 12 months OR on at least 4 separate occasions in the last 3 years, as long as the combined occasions equal at least 12 months and each break in homelessness separating the occasions included at least 7 consecutive nights of not living in one of the aforementioned places.

 Interested applicants are required to submit an application through Coordinated Entry.
 We are no longer permitted to accept direct referrals for PSH Programs.
 Applicants are encouraged to contact Westmoreland Community Action at (724) 834-1260 for information regarding the Coordinated Entry process.

 The Shared Housing Program is designed to assist mental health consumers in securing housing.
 Unlike the Permanent Supportive Housing criteria, mental health consumers interested in the Shared Housing Program do not have to be chronically homeless.
 Also, the Shared Housing Program consists of 2-3 tenants living in the same home, rather than living in their own apartment.
 Each tenant has their own bedroom, treating the other rooms in the home as common areas.
 Currently, there are 2 Shared Housing homes, both located in Mt.
 Pleasant.
 One home is for males and the other home is for females.
 Referrals can be made by self-referral or through local mental health and/or community agencies.
-For additional information, please contact Shared Housing at (724) 552-0305 ext.
-207.
+For additional information, please call (724) 834-1260 ext.
+1148.